Myanmar’s rebellion, divided, outgunned and outnumbered, fights on

-The asymmetrical conflict — and likely stalemate — between the Myanmar military and the rebels bears some similarities to the fight between Russia and Ukraine, with a more determined but far smaller, less equipped force holding off a larger aggressor in a conflict where there may be no total victory for either side.
+The asymmetrical conflict — and likely stalemate — between the Myanmar military and the rebels bears some similarities to the fight between Russia and Ukraine, with a more determined but far smaller and less equipped force holding off a larger aggressor in a conflict where there may be no total victory for either side.

 In a March report, the parallel government’s defense minister, Yee Mon, acknowledged his forces’ shortcomings, saying the lack of arms has been a “major weakness.”
 Unlike in Ukraine, no foreign country has provided material assistance to Myanmar’s parallel government and its would-be army.
-The National Unity Government, or NUG, is not recognized internationally as a legitimate governing body and relies on donations from civilians.
+The National Unity Government, or NUG, as it’s called, is not recognized internationally as a legitimate governing body and relies on donations from civilians.

 Both sides in Myanmar are hardening their positions.
 Speaking Sunday on Armed Forces Day, the military’s commander in chief, Min Aung Hlaing, said his troops would “annihilate” anti-coup forces and will not negotiate with them, eliminating the possibility of a diplomatic solution.
 Rebel groups, meanwhile, are pulling off surprising victories, even without central control and a lack of command structures.